 The creators of Monkey Island and Maniac Mansion have released their latest point-and-click adventure game Thimbleweed Park on the Play Store.
 It was originally slated for an Android release on October 3rd, but at the last minute, the release was delayed until October 10th.
 Luckily that new date has held true.
 That means you can pick Thimbleweed Park up today for $9.99, which is half the price it normally sells for on just about every other platform.

-Those of you that are unfamiliar with this title, it's a port of the popular point-and-click adventure game that released on PC, macOS, and Xbox One back in March of this year.
+For those of you that are unfamiliar with this title, it's a port of the popular point-and-click adventure game that released on PC, macOS, and Xbox One back in March of this year.
 Reviews for the PC and console game have been overly positive, and this Android release is proving to stack up just the same.
 You can expect at least 10 hours of gameplay, which is about the standard length of the majority of premium point-and-click adventure games found on Android.

 The meat of the gameplay will have you tapping your way through a vast and bizarre world while picking up clues in order to solve the game's item-based puzzles.
 Much like the majority of classic point-and-click adventure games you can expect a humorous storyline that will hit you with a new joke every couple of minutes.
 With a total of 5 playable characters, multiple branching paths, and two difficulty levels that include a built-in hint system, just about anyone should be able to enjoy the game without worry of getting stuck or being limited by a linear storyline.